oviu/INST126/Project3/README.md

 I used rjust() to right align the counts.

 # Additional Insights
-.
-Provide a function that tests to see if atleast 1 of the users exhibit normal behavior.
+Normal Behavior Function - Tests to see if at least 1 of the users exhibits normal behavior.
 Normal behavior meaning that a user is not part of system glitch, irresponsible behavior, or suspicious activities.
+The flowchart and report file are in their resspective folders.